-To ensure an accurate and positive representation of the congregation and the emergency situation, establish who may speak to the media on behalf of the congregation:.
+To ensure an accurate and positive representation of the parish and the emergency situation, only the Emergency Coordinator and/or those delegated by him or her should make statements to the media.

-For assistance in addressing the press, contact Tammy Lanier, Director of Communications for the Diocese at (713) 520-6444 or tlanier@epicenter.org.
+For assistance in addressing the press, contact Tammy Lanier, Director of Communications for the Diocese at 832.740.2694 or tlanier@epicenter.org.

-Persons Authorized to Speak With the Media on Behalf of the Church:
+Persons Authorized to Speak With the Media: